Course Overview

 Successful students have gone on to various degree courses throughout the UK, and to also win a number of prestigious art and design competitions.

 Various trips to galleries, museums and events will take place throughout the course.
-Where possible the college will subsidise the cost of these trips but students will also be required to make a contribution.
+Where possible the College will subsidise the cost of these trips, but students will also be required to contribute.

 Equipment: Studio fees (£75 per year) cover the following - small introductory art pack provided at the start of the course, specialist pack when student selects their pathway, upkeep of specialist equipment and contributes towards essential art and design resources.
 Students are expected to purchase their own sketchbooks and any additional equipment required for their studies.